piotrpolak/android-http-server/README.md

 Android HTTP server uses icons from the beautifully designed "Farm-Fresh Web Icons" pack by FatCow Web Hosting!
 These icon sets are licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).

+# License

+The project is shared upon [GNU GPLv3 license](LICENSE.txt).

+If you are interested in a commercial license please drop me a line at piotr [at] polak [dot] ro